mmuratarat/mmuratarat.github.io/_pages/faq.md

 The Fact Table and Dimension Table, are the essential factors to create a schema.
 In Data Warehouse Modeling, a **star schema** consists of Fact and Dimension tables.

 Star schema is a mature modeling approach widely adopted by relational data warehouses.
 It requires modelers to classify their model tables as either dimension or fact.
+Fact table has numbers/measures/facts.
+Dimension tables give more context to a Fact table

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/star-schema-example2.png?raw=true)